-The Glendale Gardens (Horticulture Centre of the Pacific), located 5 minutes away from Arbutus Hill Bed and Breakfast, is a non-profit organization.
+The Gardens at HCP (Horticulture Centre of the Pacific), located 5 minutes away from Arbutus Hill Bed and Breakfast, is a non-profit organization.
 It manages 103 acres for the purpose of cultivating public interest in sound gardening practices, demonstrating the diversity of plants that can be grown in this area, preserving natural plant and animal habitat, and providing a unique environment for preparing students for careers in horticulture.

 The Centre of the Universe is the public interpretative centre at the Dominion Astrophysical

 Mount Work Regional Park This popular recreation spot offers a variety of landscapes and activities.
 Three lakes offer swimming, canoeing and fishing.
 11 km of hiking trails lead through forest to the summit (446 m) of Mount Work.
 A separate area, Mount-Work Hartland, has multi-use trails open to mountain biking.

 At Butterfly Gardens hundreds of exotic butterflies fly free in an